Alfresco/alfresco-ng2-components/docs/user-guide/app-extensions.md

 ## Setting up an app for extensibility

-You can register component classes for use with the [Dynamic component](../extensions/dynamic.component.md) or [Dynamic Tab component](../extensions/dynamic-tab.component.md) using the `setComponents` method of the [Extension service](../extensions/extension.service.md) (see the Dynamic component page for further details and code samples).
+You can register component classes for use with the [Dynamic component](../extensions/dynamic.component.md) using the `setComponents` method of the
+[Extension service](../extensions/extension.service.md) (see the Dynamic component page for further details and code samples).
 The service also has `setAuthGuards` and `setEvaluators` methods that behave analogously.